WonderlandEngine/wonderland-ar-tracking/examples/image-tracking/README.md

 ## Dynamic textured mesh (plane) generation to render a correctly sized image onto the curved target
-![Preview](previews/curved-image-target-video.webp?raw=true "Curved image target with video") To test - point your camera at `previews/augustiner.jpeg` for a quick & dirty test.
-To test how it really works in case you don't have a real 'Augustinerbräu  hell", print it out and stick on a bottle with a circumference of around 280mm.
+![Preview](previews/curved-image-target-video.webp?raw=true "Curved image target with video")

+To test - point your camera at `previews/fanta.jpeg` for a quick & dirty test.
+To test how it really works - point your camera at the standard 0.5L "Fanta" bottle.
+Otherwise, print it out and stick on a bottle with a circumference of around 333mm.
 ___

 <br/>